Effective Management of Pavement Assets

 - Apply cost-effective pavement preservation and rehabilitation techniques

-- Apply pavement management principles to roadway, parking area, sidewalk and recreational trails
+- Apply pavement management principles to a roadway, parking area, sidewalk and recreational trails

 The need to preserve our roadway pavement infrastructure is paramount to ensuring the viability of the transportation of people and goods.
 This requires ever-increasing investments because of the roadway network's increasing size and commercial vehicle loading.
 In addition, budget pressures from other infrastructure and social needs have resulted in a substantial infrastructure deficit.
 New approaches are needed to support our ability to maintain and improve the infrastructure effectively.